 Steam Camp Partners

-In total, 150 youth attended our STEAM Camp during the first three years of the program, with the vast majority of those campers coming from within the Urban League of Greater Madison, Girl Scouts of Wisconsin Badgerland, Big Brothers Big Sisters of Dane County and the Ho-Chunk Nation.
+In total, over 200 youth have attended our STEAM Camp during the first four years of the program.
+The vast majority of campers are coming our community partners: the Urban League of Greater Madison, Girl Scouts of Wisconsin Badgerland, Big Brothers Big Sisters of Dane County and the Ho-Chunk Nation.